ethanwicker/ethanwicker.github.io/_posts/2021-01-27-logistic-regression-001.md

 ---
 layout: post
-title: "Logistic Regression #1"
+title: "Logistic regression #1"
-subtitle: A Brief Introduction, Maximum Likelihood Estimation, Multiclass Logistic Regression, and More
+subtitle: A brief introduction, maximum likelihood estimation, multiclass logistic regression, and more
 comments: false
 ---

 This is the first post in a series on the logistic regression model.
 The structure of this post was influenced by the fourth chapter of *An Introduction to Statistical Learning: with Applications in R* by Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani.

-### Logistic Regression
+### Logistic regression

 In contrast to linear regression, which attempts to model the response $Y$ directly, logistic regression attempts to model the probability that $Y$ belongs to a particular category, or class.